-This award is given in memory of Matthew Beard, an FSU student who intended to devote his life's work to the conservation of corals.
+This award is given in memory of Matthew Beard, an FSU student who intended to make the conservation of corals his life's work.
 Matt's research focused on coral recruitment in the Florida Keys and identified important settlement patterns.
 His research was published posthumously (citation below).
 The award is given by the FSUCML, with advice from the FSU Diving Control Board to the student who best embodies all that Matt exemplified as a student of marine science and as a member of the FSU scientific diving community.

 Mason B., M. Beard, MW Miller.
 2011.
 Coral larvae settle at a higher frequency on red surfaces.
 Coral Reefs 30(3):667-676 DOI: 10.1007/s00338-011-0739-

 2020 - Anthony Sogluizzo (MSc. student, Earth, Ocean and Atmospheric Science, Advisor: Dr. Sandra Brooke)

 Anthony's research focuses on the interactions between coral host and photosynthetic algal symbiont (zooxanthellae) and sheds light on how symbiont communities change in coral tissues based on natural seasonal and latitudinal gradients.

 2020 - Kevin Olsen (Ph.D.
 Candidate, Biological Science, Advisor: Dr. Don Levitan)

 Kevin's work focuses on the ecology and evolution of marine benthic invertebrates, specifically on the evolution of mating systems and the dynamics between inbreeding and outbreeding.

 2019 - Josh Manning (Ph.D. student, Biological Science, Advisor: Dr. Sophie McCoy)